Buenos Aires, Latin America

 Behind the Pink House, you have the exclusive Puerto Madero neighborhood.
 And on the opposite side of the square, the historical Avenida de Mayo.

-Check out this tour from Viator that includes Plaza de Mayo, Puerto Madero, la Boca, and Recoleta Cemetery.
+Check out this city tour from Viator that includes Plaza de Mayo, Puerto Madero, la Boca, and Recoleta Cemetery.

 #3 Buenos Aires Cathedral